sjbylo/flask-vote-app/deploy/vote-app-with-mysql-vm/workshop/README.md

 # Mixed Pod + VM OpenShift Virtualization GitOps Workshop

+In this workshop you will learn how to deploy a demo vote application (pod and a MySQL VM) using OpenShift Virtualization & GitOps.

+Running VMs and Pods together in OpenShift is useful because some workloads can't be containerized due to many reasons—including legacy dependencies, specific OS requirements, or licensing.
+It also enables infrastructure and skills consolidation, reducing hardware costs, simplifying operations, and allowing teams to manage everything with a single platform and toolset.

 GitOps is a way to manage infrastructure and applications using Git as the single source of truth.
 It automates deployment by syncing the desired state in Git with the live environment.
 Every change is tracked in Git, providing a full audit trail for transparency and accountability.

-## Virt + GitOps Workshop

-In this workshop you will learn how to deploy a demo application (pod and a MySQL VM) using OpenShift Virtualization & GitOps.

 Once the application is deployed this is what you will see in OpenShift's Topology View:

 <img src="./images/vote-app-plus-vm-demo.png" alt="Pod and VM working together as one application" width="500">

-We will use the OpenShift GitOps Operator (based on the [ArgoCD Project](https://argo-cd.readthedocs.io/)) to implement GitOps and deploy our demo application.
+We will use the OpenShift GitOps Operator (based on the [ArgoCD Project](https://argo-cd.readthedocs.io/)) to implement GitOps and deploy our vote application.

 Before we start, delete any of the resources that may have been created in the cluster due to previous labs, e.g. Virtual Machines.

 ## Find and access your Git Repo URL

-We will provision a demo app into OpenShift.
+We will provision a vote application into OpenShift.
 But, from what yaml code?
 Before we do anything, we need to take a look at your application manifests (yaml code) in our lab's git server (Gitea).

 > **Note:** Note that whenever you are working in the OpenShift Console, it is always very important to select the correct OpenShift project in the top left of the Console.